Trijet: History

 The Martin XB-51 was one of the first trijet designs.

 The first trijet design to fly was the Tupolev Tu-73 bomber prototype, first flown in 1947.
 The first commercial trijets were the Hawker Siddeley Trident (1962) and the Boeing 727 (1963).
 Both were compromises to meet airline requirements; in the case of the Trident, it was to meet BEA's changing needs, while the 727 had to be acceptable for three different airlines.
 Although collaboration between the manufacturers was considered, it did not come about.

-Early American twinjet designs were limited by the FAA's 60-minute rule, whereby the flight path of twin-engine jetliners was restricted to within 60 minutes' flying time from a suitable airport, in case of engine failure.
+Early American twinjet designs were limited by the FAA's 60-minute rule, whereby the flight path of twin-engine jetliners was restricted to within 60 minutes' flying time from a suitable airport in case of engine failure.
 In 1964, this rule was lifted for trijet designs, as they had a greater safety margin.

-For second-generation jet airliners, with the innovations of the high-bypass turbofan for greater efficiency and reduced noise, and the wide-body (twin-aisle) for greater passenger/cargo capacity, the trijet design was seen as the optimal configuration for the medium wide-body jet airliner, sitting in terms of size, range, and cost between quadjets (four-engine aircraft) and twinjets, and this led to a flurry of trijet designs.
-The four-engine Boeing 747 was popular for transoceanic flights due to its long-range and large size, but it was expensive and not all routes were able to fill its seating capacity, while the original models of the Airbus A300 twinjet were limited to short- to medium-range distances.
+For second-generation jet airliners, with the innovations of the high-bypass turbofan for greater efficiency and reduced noise and the wide-body (twin-aisle) for greater passenger/cargo capacity, the trijet design was considered the optimal configuration for the medium wide-body jet airliner, sitting in terms of size, range, and cost between quads (four-engine aircraft) and twinjets, and this development led to a flurry of trijet designs.
+The four-engine Boeing 747 was popular for transoceanic flights due to its long range and large size, but it was expensive, and not all routes were able to fill its seating capacity, while the original models of the Airbus A300 twinjet were limited to short- to medium-range distances.
 During this period, different jet airliners shared engines of similar output, such as when the McDonnell Douglas DC-10, Airbus A300, and Boeing 767 were powered by the General Electric CF6, the additional power from the third engine gave the DC-10 advantages in longer range and/or heavier payload over the A300 and 767 twinjets.
-Thus trijet designs such as the DC-10 and L-1011 TriStar represented the best compromise with medium- to long-range and medium size that US airlines sought for their domestic and transatlantic routes.
-As a result of these trijet wide-bodies, as well as the popularity of the Boeing 727, in their heyday of the 1980s trijets made up a majority of all such US jet airliners.
+Thus, trijet designs such as the DC-10 and L-1011 TriStar represented the best compromise with medium- to long-range and medium size that US airlines sought for their domestic and transatlantic routes.
+As a result of these trijet wide-bodies, as well as the popularity of the Boeing 727, in their heyday of the 1980s, trijets made up a majority of all such US jet airliners.